FlyingCarpets/quiz3/README.md

 # quiz3
-creating a quiz using ES6
+building a quiz using ES6